By: Lauren Zajac, MD, MPH, FAAP

 hormone system.

 Safer options are becoming more available to families.
-Still, stronger policies are needed on the federal level to ensure all children's products on the store shelves are safe.
-In the meantime, here are some tips for choosing safer personal care products.
+There is more work to be done to make sure all children's products on store shelves are safe.
+In the meantime, here are some tips for choosing personal care products for your family.

 Hand soap and body wash